Alochana Senapati

 Alochana Senapati (born 13 June 1989) is an Indian former footballer who played as a defender.

 Career

 Senapati was born in Aali in the Kendrapara district in Odisha.
-She represented Sports Hostel Bhubaneswar in state and club tournaments and Odisha women's football team.
+She represented the Sports Hostel Bhubaneswar in state and club tournaments and Odisha women's football team.

 Senapati represented India at the 2008 AFC Women's Asian Cup qualification and the 2012 Olympics Qualifiers.
 She was also a part of the national winning squads which played in the 2010 and 2012 SAFF Women's Championships.